syl20bnr/spacemacs-elpa-mirror/melpa/xah-lookup-readme.txt

 This package provide commands for looking up the web of word under cursor.

 • xah-lookup-word-on-internet
-• xah-lookup-google           ; 【C-h 7】
+• xah-lookup-google
-• xah-lookup-wikipedia        ; 【C-h 8】
+• xah-lookup-wikipedia
-• xah-lookup-word-definition  ; 【C-h 9】
+• xah-lookup-word-definition
 • xah-lookup-word-dict-org
 • xah-lookup-wiktionary
 • xah-lookup-etymology